atrusnak/cubeVision/README.md

 Run the generateImages script, the number of images you want to generate is given as a command line argument (ensure you are within the project directory cloned from github)

+Note: the first time blenderproc is run it will instal blender.
+This can take a few minutes.

     blenderproc run generateImages.py 1